Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Future direction

 \section{Future direction}

-Unsupervised representation learning for point clouds has achieved significant progress during the last decade.
-In this section, we discuss some future directions of this research field.
+URL of point clouds has achieved significant progress during the last decade.
+We share several potential future research directions of this research field in this section.

-\textbf{Unified 3D backbones are needed:} One reason for the success of deep learning in 2D computer vision is the standardization of CNN architectures with canonical examples including VGG~\cite{simonyan2014very} and ResNet~\cite{he2016deep}.
-It facilitates knowledge transfer among different datasets and tasks due to the unified backbone structures.
-On the contrary, although a series of 3D architectures have been proposed recently, how to design a unified 3D backbone is still under-explored.
-As a result, different backbone models have been adopted by existing URL methods as we can observe from tables in Section \ref{sec.Benchmarks}, which brings difficulties for technical design and fair performance comparison, as well as limitations for applications.
-Finding the proper universal backbone that can become as ubiquitous as ResNet for 2D vision is pivotal for the community of 3D deep learning including unsupervised representation learning.
+\textbf{Unified 3D backbones are needed:} One major reason of the great success of deep learning in 2D computer vision is the standardization of CNN architectures with VGG~\cite{Simonyan15}, ResNet~\cite{he2016deep}, etc. For example, the unified backbone structures greatly facilitate knowledge transfer across different datasets and tasks.
+For 3D point clouds, similar development is far under-explored, despite a variety of 3D deep architectures that have been recently reported.
+This can be observed from the URL methods in tables in Section \ref{sec.Benchmarks} most of which adopted very different backbone models.
+This impedes the development of 3D point cloud networks in scalable design and efficient deployment in various new tasks.
+Designing certain universal backbones that can be as ubiquitous as ResNet in 2D computer vision is crucial for the advance of 3D point cloud networks including unsupervised point cloud representation learning.

-\textbf{Larger datasets are needed}: As we mentioned in Section~\ref{sec.PC_dataset}, existing datasets for unsupervised learning are mainly collected for supervised learning tasks.
-Due to the difficulty of human annotating, these datasets have small point numbers and limited diversity which limits the upper bound for unsupervised learning methods.
-It can be seen from the limited performance improvements by unsupervised pre-training in tables of Section \ref{sec.Benchmarks}.
-Both indoor and outdoor point cloud datasets benchmarks with larger sizes are needed as foundations for future research.
+\textbf{Larger datasets are needed}: As described in Section~\ref{sec.PC_dataset}, most existing URL datasets were originally collected for the task of supervised learning.
+Since point cloud annotation is laborious and time-consuming, these datasets are severely constrained in data size and data diversity and are not suitable for URL with point clouds which usually requires large amounts of point clouds of good size and diversity.
+This issue well explains the trivial improvements by URL in tables in Section~\ref{sec.Benchmarks}.
+Hence, it is urgent to collect large-scale and high-quality unlabelled point cloud datasets of sufficient diversity in terms of object-level and scene-level point clouds, indoor and outdoor point clouds, etc.

+\textbf{Unsupervised pre-training for scene-level tasks}: As described in Section~\ref{Sec.Context-based}, most earlier research focuses on object-level point cloud processing though several pioneer studies~\cite{xie2020pointcontrast,hou2021exploring,Hou_2021_ICCV, rao2021randomrooms, huang2021spatio} explored how to pre-train DNNs on scene-level point clouds for improving various scene-level downstream tasks such as object detection and instance segmentation.
+Prior studies show that the learned unsupervised representations can effectively generalize across domains and tasks.
+Hence, URL of scene-level point clouds deserves more attention as a new direction due to its great potential in a variety of applications.
+On the other hand, the research along this line remains at a nascent stage, largely due to the constraints in network architectures and datasets.
+We foresee that more related research will be conducted in the near future.